curiosity26/batchupload/README.md

 # Batch Upload
-An Event-based JavaScript batched upload library written in native JavaScript to be usable with any other framework or library.
+A multi-threaded, event-based JavaScript batched upload library written in native JavaScript to be usable with any other framework or library.

 *Also includes the FileDropUpload class to connect HTML5 File Drag and Drop to a UI component*